Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-proxy.md

 ## Step 2: Create a Connector { #step-2 }

-Now we'll add a connector to our `public-rpm` feed to proxy packages from an RPM OSS repository.
-Unlike other package types there are dozens of public repositories for RPM, many of which can be found on [rpmfind](https://rpmfind.net).
+Now we'll add connectors to our `rpm-x86_64-aggregate` feed to aggregate several RPM repositories.
 To add a connector, navigate to "Feeds" > "Connectors" and select "Create Connector".

 ![](){height="" width="50%"}